 Grant Program Orientation Meeting

-Prospective grant applicants are invited to schedule a meeting with one of the Foundation’s volunteer staff to receive an overview of the funding opportunity and to ask specific questions.
-Contact the Pike County Community Foundation office at 812-354-6797 or firstname.lastname@example.org to schedule an orientation meeting.
+Prospective grant applicants are invited to schedule a meeting with the Foundation’s volunteer staff to receive an overview of the funding opportunity and to ask specific questions.
+Contact Cindy Gaskins at 812-766-0550 or email@example.com to schedule an orientation meeting.

 The Foundation welcomes funding requests from nonprofit organizations that are deemed tax-exempt under sections 501(c)(3) and 509(a) of the Internal Revenue Code and from governmental agencies serving the county.
 Applications from nonprofit organizations not classified as a 501(c)(3) public charity may be considered provided the project is charitable and supports a community need.
 In this case, the organization may be required to obtain a fiscal sponsor.

 Applications submitted by an entity under the auspices of another agency must include a written statement signed by the agency’s board president on behalf of the board of directors agreeing to act as the entity’s fiscal sponsor, to receive grant monies if awarded, and to oversee the proposed project.

 The Foundation will accept funding requests up to a maximum of $3,000 per request.

 Please visit our Program Areas page for details about the kinds of projects and programs supported through our Community Good Grants Program.

 - Other Civic Endeavors, such as the Environment, Recreation, and Youth Development

 Project Areas NOT Considered for Funding